 Point Lake Project

 The Point Lake Project is located approximately three kilometers northeast of Misery Camp.
 The site is of historical significance to the mining industry in Canada, as the first diamondiferous kimberlite discovered in the Northwest Territories.
 Today, Point Lake represents one of the bridges to Ekati’s future and adds 24 million carats to its indicated resources.
-The project is currently in the development stage, with initial production set to commence in late 2024, and full production in early 2025.
+The project is currently in on hold pending record-low global diamond prices and challenging market conditions.

 The former lake was dewatered in two phases.
 As part of this process, a total of 523 lake trout and 6,348 slimy sculpins were fished out prior to dewatering.
 The water was then pumped into King Pond Settling Facility and Lynx pit to provide an area for the suspended solids to settle and to facilitate the future underwater remote mining trial at Lynx pit.